mxu34/DPGP/README.md

 # DPGP for Multi-Vehicle Interaction Scenario Extraction
+The clustering results on NGSIM and Argoverse are coming soon. <br>
 This repo provides the python implementation of DPGP algorithm using Gaussian Process to represent multi-vehicle driving scenarios with Dirichlet Process adapting cluster numbers. <br>
 The python version code is implemented by Mengdi Xu, mengdixu@andrew.cmu.edu @SafeAI lab in CMU. <br>
 Initial MATLAB code implemented by Yaohui Guo and Vinay Varma Kalidindi. <br>